Newly Admitted First-Year Students

 - Credits from AP/IB: If you are expecting credit from your AP/IB score, you will need to have your scores sent in from Collegeboard.
-These scores will show up in your course history. [needs table for credits]
+These scores will show up in your course history.
+You can find information about earning credit here.

 - Credit received from transfer or exams will count for academic credit and can assist in completing general education requirements.

-During your Fall 2018 Registration Window the following services are available to you for assistance from Academic Advising:
+During your fall registration window the following services are available to you for assistance from Academic Advising: